airyhq/airy/docs/docs/sources/chat-plugin.md

 ```

 You must replace `CHANNEL_ID` with your channel id and `SCRIPT_HOST` with the host of your chat plugin server.
-When using the local vagrant environment `SCRIPT_HOST` should be set to `chatplugin.airy`.
+When using the local vagrant environment `SCRIPT_HOST` must be set to `chatplugin.airy`.

 :::note
-`chatplugin.airy` is not publicly accessible by default.
-So this will only work for local web pages.
+`chatplugin.airy` is not publicly accessible.
+The setup will only work for local web pages.
 :::

-To test that this works replace the `CHANNEL_ID` in this URL `http://chatplugin.airy/example.html?channel_id=CHANNEL_ID`
+To test the setup, replace the `CHANNEL_ID` in the URL `http://chatplugin.airy/example.html?channel_id=CHANNEL_ID`
 and open it in your browser.

 ## HTTP API